‘There was no problem’: Dr. Dre speaks on Eminem taking a knee during Super Bowl halftime show - NewsBreak

 LOS ANGELES ( WJW ) — Dr. Dre, Snoop Dogg, Mary J. Blige, Eminem and Kendrick Lamar — along with a surprise 50 Cent — threw down a Super Bowl halftime show full of moments people are still talking about.

-Speaking to TMZ Monday afternoon, Dr. Dre got candid about what the NFL allowed in the multi-faceted performance – and what they didn’t.‘Mattress Mack’ loses record $9.5M Super Bowl bet
+Speaking to TMZ Monday afternoon, Dr. Dre got candid about what the NFL allowed in the multi-faceted performance – and what they didn’t.

 After rapper Eminem took a knee during his rendition of “Lose Yourself,” in an apparent homage to former NFL quarterback Colin Kaepernick, there was speculation the NFL had not allowed the move.
 But Dre clarified, “Em taking a knee, that was Em doing that on his own and there was no problem with that.”